kubewarden/docs/docs/distributing-policies.md

 ```

 <!--TODO: A why or a reference would be good for this next paragraph.-->
 It is discouraged to push unannotated policies.
-This is why by default
+This is why, by default,
 `kwctl push` will reject to push such a policy to an OCI registry.
 If
 you really want to push an unannotated policy you can use the
 `--force` flag of `kwctl push`.